emrebengue/Client-Server_TCP_Chat/README.md

 |
 * basicTCP.cpp

-- It is a basic C++ TCP application demonstrates the foundational steps for creating a TCP client, including creating a socket, connecting to a server, sending data, and receiving data over a network using the TCP/IP protocol.
+- It is a basic C++ TCP application that demonstrates the foundational steps for creating a TCP client, including creating a socket, connecting to a server, sending data, and receiving data over a network using the TCP/IP protocol.
 |
 |
 * How to run?

-	Clone and cd to “Client-Server_TCP_Chat” and run the following commands:
+	1. Clone and cd to “Client-Server_TCP_Chat” and run the following commands:

- 	g++ server.cpp -o server pthread g++ client.cpp -o client pthread
+			g++ server.cpp -o server -pthread g++ client.cpp -o client -pthread

+  	2. Run the server:

+  			./server

+   	3. Run the client:

+  			./client